martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 (see Appendix A of {{VERIFY}} for details).

 This document takes the lessons learned since then and codifies them.
-The rules defined here are brief:
+The following is a summary of the rules, which are described at greater length in the remainder of this document:

 * Only check DNS domain names via the subjectAlternativeName extension designed for that purpose: dNSName.